Campus Trans Resources

 When applying for graduation, all students are asked how their name should appear on their diploma.
 The default setting is to the official transcript and therefore legal name.
 If you do not wish your legal name to appear on your diploma, you must respond to any query about your graduation name.

-Currently, a clearly stated policy on changing your sex/gender marker in student records is under development.
 Your sex/gender marker does not appear on ID cards or transcripts, but might be seen by personnel in various databases.
-Please see Luke Jensen at firstname.lastname@example.org if you would like to make that change.
-You will be required to provide documentation from either a medical health care provider or a licensed mental health care provider.
+Please see Luke Jensen at email@example.com if you would like to change what appears in your student record.
+You will be required to provide a government issued document (passport, driver's license, etc.) with the corrected gender, or documentation from either a medical health care provider or a licensed mental health care provider.
 Please note that the only options available at this time are female and male.

 Room assignments in Resident Life

 The Office of Off-Campus Housing Services recognizes that LGBTQ students may have concerns when seeking housing.
 You may find various tools on their web site that can assist you in finding appropriate off-campus housing.
 See http://www.och.umd.edu/OCH/InfoForHSLGBTQStudents.aspx.
-The Coordinator for Off-Campus Housing Services, Ms. Tiffany Gaines, is also available to speak with students regarding any specific needs or concerns.
+The Coordinator for Off-Campus Housing Services, Ms. Jennifer Lindstrom, is also available to speak with students regarding any specific needs or concerns.

 Campus Recreation Services